TfvDomain

 Several magic “variables” are available via this method including:

-• Plot current speed or direction using either ‘V’ or ‘VDir’ respectively
+• Plot current speed or direction using 'V' or 'VDir'.

 Parameters:

-• variable (str, optional) – variable to plot.
-Defaults to alphabetical first.
+• variable (str, optional) – Variable to plot.
+Defaults to the alphabetically first variable.

 Returns: